LinkedIn Search And Discovery: A Complete Guide

 1. Keyword-Based Video Search

-LinkedIn indexes videos using multiple layers of context rather than only a single title or keyword.
+LinkedIn indexes videos using multiple layers of context rather than relying on only a single title or keyword.

 These signals may include:

-This allows LinkedIn videos to appear in search results even after they were originally posted.
+This allows LinkedIn videos to appear in search results even weeks or months after publishing.

-That long-tail discoverability is important because professionals often return to LinkedIn to search for:
+That long-tail discoverability is important because professionals often return to LinkedIn searching for:

-- a thought-leadership video tied to a topic or niche
+• a thought-leadership video tied to a niche topic

-Because of this extended search value, high-quality LinkedIn videos often become worth saving for long-term reference.
+Because of this extended search value, high-quality LinkedIn videos often become worth saving for long-term reference and research.

 2. Feed-Based Video Discovery

-Most LinkedIn videos are discovered through the feed, not through manual search.
+Most LinkedIn videos are discovered through the feed rather than through manual search.

 The feed algorithm often promotes videos based on early performance signals such as:

-- engagement velocity in the first few hours
+• engagement velocity during the first few hours

-In practice, this means a video does not spread only because it exists.
+In practice, this means a video does not spread simply because it exists.
 It spreads because LinkedIn receives enough evidence that the content is useful, engaging, and professionally relevant.

-Videos that perform strongly during the initial engagement window often receive wider distribution across larger professional networks.
+Videos that perform strongly during the initial engagement window often receive broader distribution across larger professional networks.

-This is one reason the same post may perform very differently depending on:
+This is one reason the exact same topic can perform very differently depending on:

 3. Creator Authority and Profile Optimization